 As luck would have it I happened to major in a university, where a lot of seniors had migrated to Australia.
 I was friends with senior who had migrated here a couple of years before and he guided me through the whole process of getting skills recognised, English skills tested and applying for migration.
 In about 2.5 years the whole process was through and I was ready with my bags packed.

 At 25, life as I knew it was going to change big time, I’d never been on a plane, never even seen a plane from close quarters, never visited any country overseas and I’d just been granted a chance to change my life forever.
 I left Mumbai, on a direct Qantas flight from Mumbai to Sydney.
-On my way out through customs in India, the clerk upon realising that I was headed for Australia with a PR asked for baksheesh (euphemism for outright bribery), I refused, hoping vaguely that the days of giving bribes were now behind me.
+On my way out through customs in India, the clerk upon realizing that I was headed for Australia with a PR asked for baksheesh (euphemism for outright bribery), I refused, hoping vaguely that the days of giving bribes were now behind me.

 I was travelling with a friend and it seemed to us like we were the only two first time fliers on the flight.
 Our flight over Australia was all during day time and we were reprimanded more than a couple of times by the air hostess to lower the blinds, lest the light coming in wake sleeping passengers.
 I was far too excited to be subdued by them.
 The whole journey over Australia, I and my friend were glued to the windows with blankets over our heads so as to not let light in and disturb other passengers.
 The novelty of being in a plane for the first time, seeing clean parallel streets, long roads and rural cattle stations and the dry outback and more importantly long patches of not seeing anybody on land from up above was like the excitement of a little kid in Disneyland.

 The final highlight was of course when the pilot couldn’t get landing spots at the airport and we spent 20 minutes circling above beautiful Sydney.
-That was my first view of the iconic harbour bridge and Opera house, and both were as impressive as I imagined them to be.
+That was my first view of the iconic Harbour bridge and Opera house, and both were as impressive as I imagined them to be.
 As they did for thousands of migrants before me, they were icons of a new world, a developed one and far too different to the still developing world and the shanties surrounding the Mumbai Airport I’d left behind.
 Australia represented the hope, reward and opportunity to establish a new life.
 A world where government is not corrupt, (most) ministers reply to letters sent to them, elections are fair, government employees don’t expect bribes, and there is hardly any poverty.

 As migrants with nothing but the clothes on our backs and a few friends for support we did pretty well in the first few months, at least we knew the language and one other thing.
 Life was good and it was only going to get better.

 For my first job in the weeks after we came here, I was out door knocking the poorer suburbs in outer Sydney trying to flog utility contracts from dodgy electric companies that have long since gone bust.
 No better way to learn about a new country and its people, than to be a salesman on the streets knocking stranger’s doors.
 While I’ve always loved dogs having a few set upon you by irate home owners is not the best way to meet them in a new country.
 Anyone who hasn’t door knocked strange doors trying to sell them something is missing a key experience, for us it was like a rite of passage in the school of hard knocks.
 Lack of cars never deterred us for long, as rides were far too easy to hitch down the end of an outstretched thumb, Australians we felt were far too generous.
-In memory to those days I’ve never turned a door knocker down without first giving them a hearing, or passed by an outstretched thumb if I am in a position to give a ride.
-As they say it’s all good for my Karma
+In memory to those days I’ve never turned a door knocking salesman down without first giving them a hearing, or passed by an outstretched thumb if I am in a position to give a ride.
+As they say it’s all good for my Karma.

 Eventually I found good paying work, first temporary and eventually more permanent, long term and professional work based on experience and qualifications from overseas.
 Work that didn’t involve trying to sell strangers, things that they didn’t want to be sold.
 I moved around a few cities following work, and eventually settled in Melbourne.
 Melbourne has this amazing multicultural feel that is redefining what “Australian” looks like.
 In the past decades it was the Greeks and Italians and now it is the Indians and the Chinese.
 With such a large ex-pat population of Indians there is hardly anything missing be it in cuisine, places of worship or entertainment.
 The only thing that we still long for here is the people, the family and the old friends.